blopa/Magento-Chatbot/README.md

 - Force exit customer from support mode
 - Block a customer for using support mode
 - Use Telegram to receive and reply messages from Facebook
-- Set custom reply messages for predetermined phrases
+- Set custom reply messages for predetermined text or regex

 **Currently not working with Configurable Products and products with custom options**